 The fewer the number of latent variables, the more robust the model is, i.e. stable with respect to external disturbances, but the more it risks being underfitted.
 It is therefore necessary to choose the number of latent variables carefully in order to create a performing and robust model.

-SIMCA – Soft Independent Modelling of Class Analogy
+SIMCA – Soft Independent Modeling of Class Analogy

-Soft Independent Modelling of Class Analogy (SIMCA) is based on PCA (Principal Component Analysis) and is thus suitable for high dimensional data.
+Soft Independent Modeling of Class Analogy (SIMCA) is based on PCA (Principal Component Analysis) and is thus suitable for high dimensional data.